Military service: Myanmar

 De jure the Burmese junta requires able-bodied persons aged 18 and over to register with local authorities.
 In 2011, civil servants, students, those serving prison terms, and those caring for an elderly parent were excluded from the draft, but they could be later called to serve.
 Totally exempt are members of religious orders, disabled persons, and married or divorced women with children.
 Those who fail to report for military service could be imprisoned for three years, and face fines.
 Those who deliberately inflict injury upon themselves to avoid conscription could be imprisoned for up to five years, as well as fined.

 However, the conscription has never been activated under the military junta which ruled the country from 1988 to 2010.
 Myanmar's constitution states that male citizens over 18 could be called to serve in military, but it has not been activated either.
 As of 2013, Myanmar citizens are not required to serve in military.

 Croatia

 On 3 October 2007, the government proposed to the parliament of the Republic of Croatia a decision to suspend all compulsory military service.
-This was supported by President Stjepan Mesić, and after a vote in the parliament on 5 October 2007, the decision became official.
-As of 1 January 2008, obligatory military (or civil) service is replaced with voluntary military service.
+This was supported by President Stjepan Mesić, and after a vote in the Parliament on 5 October 2007, the decision became official.
 Earlier partial and temporary 3 years long suspension of obligatory military service was introduced in 1997 in the aftermath of the United Nations Transitional Administration for Eastern Slavonia, Baranja and Western Sirmium when members of Serbs of Croatia community from the region were exempt from conscription, although they were permitted to volunteer.
-On 1 January 2025, conscription was meant to be reintroduced but that has been delayed.
+Conscription was reintroduced in 2025 under a new system when the Parliament approved it.
+In 2026, the first group of conscripts was called up for mandatory service.